You are here

 Grebeg Syawal Ceremony

-The ceremony is held yearly on the first day of the tenth month of the Syawal Javanese calendar at the end of Ramadhan, the Muslim holy month of abstinence.
-The Grebeg Syawal is a celebration control to commemorate the completion of the Muslim devoted abstinence duties.
-The ceremony is analogous to the Grebeg Maulud ceremony with its color full of Gunungan procession from Sultan Palace to the Grand Mosque nearby.
+The Yearly Event of the ceremony is held yearly on the first day of the tenth month of the Syawal Javanese calendar at the end of Ramadhan, the Muslim holy month of abstinence.
+The Grebeg Syawal is a celebration controlled to commemorate the completion of the Muslim-devoted abstinence duties.
+The ceremony is analogous to the Grebeg Maulud ceremony with its color full of Gunungan procession from the Sultan Palace to the Grand Mosque nearby.

 Grebeg Besar Ceremony

-Held yearly at the Sultan Palace on the tenth day of the last month of the Javanese calendar (Besar) to commemorate Abraham's check of religion once challenged to sacrifice his one and solely son.
-The celebration is prevailed in Eid Al-Adha with Muslims slaughtering goats and cows then distributing the meat and giving charity to their poorer brethren.
+Held yearly at the Sultan Palace on the tenth day of the last month of the Javanese calendar (Besar) to commemorate Abraham's check of religion once challenged to sacrifice his one and sole son.
+The celebration prevailed in Eid Al-Adha with Muslims slaughtering goats and cows, distributing the meat, and giving charity to their poorer brethren.

-Held yearly starting on the fifth day of the third month of the Javanese calendar (Mulud), and lengthening for one week and culminating with the Grebeg Mulud ceremony.
+It is held yearly starting on the fifth day of the third month of the Javanese calendar (Mulud), lengthening for one week and culminating with the Grebeg Mulud ceremony.
 Sekaten commemorates the birth of the Prophet Muhammad.
-Starting at the hours of darkness a procession of the royal servant, leave from the Ponconiti Hall and marches 2 abreast carrying 2 sets of ensemble named Kyai Nogowilogo and Kyai Gunturmadu down Malioboro street to the Grand house of prayer. the 2 sets of ensemble content at the same time till the eleventh day of Mulud after the area came to the Palace at the hours of darkness.
-Yogyakarta folks believe that by celebrating Sekaten and especially taking note of ensemble and it will be rewarded with healthiness and prosperity.
+Starting at the hours of darkness a procession of the royal servant, leave the Ponconiti Hall and marches 2 abreast carrying 2 sets of ensemble named Kyai Nogowilogo and Kyai Gunturmadu down Malioboro Street to the Grand House of Prayer. the 2 sets of ensemble content at the same time till the eleventh day of Mulud after the area came to the Palace in the hours of darkness.
+Yogyakarta folks believe that celebrating Sekaten and especially taking note of the ensemble will be rewarded with healthiness and prosperity.

 Grebeg Mulud Ceremony

-Gerebeg Maulud is the climax of Sekaten. control yearly on the twelfth day of the third month of the Javanese calendar, Grebeg Mulud ceremony commences within the morning with the Palace Guards in ancient uniforms parading a Gunungan (a mountain formed cone of rice encircled by fruits, vegetables, eggs, peanuts then on symbolizing prosperity of Mataram Kingdom) from the Sultan Palace to the good house of prayer on Malioboro street once prayers at the house of prayer area unit finished, the rice cone is cut and also the food distributed to those attending.
+Gerebeg Maulud is the climax of Sekaten. control yearly on the twelfth day of the third month of the Javanese calendar, the Grebeg Mulud ceremony commences in the morning with the Palace Guards in ancient uniforms parading a Gunungan (a mountain-formed cone of rice encircled by fruits, vegetables, eggs, and peanuts then on symbolizing prosperity of Mataram Kingdom) from the Sultan Palace to the good house of prayer on Malioboro street once prayers at the house of prayer area unit finished, the rice cone is cut and also the food distributed to those attending.

 Tanggap Warsa Suro